-Should the Court declare the dismissal unlawful, the consequences for the employer depend on the employee's hiring date, on the number of individuals employed, and on the type of dismissal.

-Specifically: Employees hired before 7 March 2015.
+Should the Court declare the dismissal unlawful, the consequences to the employer depend on the employee's hiring date, on the number of individuals employed, and on the type of dismissal.
+Specifically: Employees hired before 7 March 2015. a) Regardless of the number of employees:

-(a) Regardless of the number of employees: In the case of an Invalid Dismissal (eg oral dismissal, dismissal after a wedding announcement or dismissal of an employee during maternity leave): the employer must reinstate the employee in his/her job position and pay him/her all salaries due from the date of dismissal to the date of reinstatement (or in any case not less than five months' salary after deducting any amount earned by the employee after the dismissal) plus Social Security contributions.
-The employee can refuse to be reinstated and ask for the payment in lieu of reinstatement equal to 15 months' salary; however, the employer can never refuse to reinstate the employee to his/her job position if the employee chooses to be reinstated.
+In the case of an Invalid Dismissal (eg oral dismissal, dismissal after a wedding announcement or dismissal of an employee during maternity leave): the employer must reinstate the employee in his/her job position and pay him/her all salaries due from the date of dismissal to the date of reinstatement (or in any case not less than five months salary after deducting any amount earned by the employee after the dismissal) plus social security contributions.
+The employee can refuse to be reinstated and ask for the payment in lieu of reinstatement equal to 15 months salary; however, the employee to his/her job position if the employee chooses to be reinstated.

-- (b) If the employer has more than 15 employees in a single productive unit (or in the aggregate of all productive units located in the same municipality) or more than 60 in aggregate (the "Threshold"): - (i) Unfair Disciplinary dismissal (ie the dismissal is not grounded on a justified subjective reason or on the basis of 'just cause'): - (1) if the dismissal is not grounded on any valid reason or the applicable CCNL provides a different sanction for the specific breach committed by the employee, the employer must reinstate the employee to his/her job position, paying compensation of up to a maximum of 12 months' salary, less any amount earned by the employee after the dismissal as well as any other amount the employee could have earned if he/she had searched for other working opportunities, plus Social Security contributions.
+- b) If the employer has more than 15 employees in a single productive unit (or in the aggregate of all productive units located in the same municipality) or more than 60 in aggregate (the "Threshold"): - 1.
+Unfair Disciplinary dismissal (ie the dismissal is not grounded on a justified subjective reason or on a just cause):

+1a) If the dismissal is not grounded on any valid reason or the applicable CCNL provides a different sanction for the specific breach committed by the employee: the employer must reinstate the employee to his/her job position, paying compensation of up to a maximum of 12 months' salary, less any amount earned by the employee after the dismissal as well as any other amount the employee could have earned if he/she had searched for other working opportunities, plus social security contributions.
 Alternatively, the employee may ask for the payment of a sum in lieu of reinstatement equal to 15 months' salary.
-The employer cannot refuse to reinstate the employee to his/her job position if the employee chooses to be reinstated; and - (2) in all other cases (save for contraventions of disciplinary procedures, see 4. below): the employer must pay to the employee compensation ranging from a minimum of 12 up to a maximum of 24 months' salary; - (ii) Unfair Economic dismissal (ie the dismissal is not grounded on any justified objective reason): the employer must pay to the employee compensation ranging from a minimum of 12 up to a maximum of 24 months' salary.
-However, if the Judge rules that the dismissal is not grounded on sound factual reasons, the Court may order reinstatement of the employee as well as the payment of a sum up to a maximum of 12 months' salary;
+The employer cannot refuse to reinstate the employee to his/her job position if the latter chooses to be reinstated;

+1b) In all other cases (save for contraventions of disciplinary procedures, see 4. below): the employer must pay to the employee compensation ranging from a minimum of 12 up to a maximum of 24 months' salary.
-- (iii) For procedural breaches (ie the employer gives notice of the dismissal without setting forth the reasons for the dismissal or does not follow disciplinary procedures or the preventive settlement procedures), the employer must pay to the employee compensation ranging from a minimum of six to a maximum of 12 months' salary. - (iv) If the employer is below the

-Threshold, the employer must pay

-the employee an amount ranging, in

-principle, from two and a half to six

-months' salary, depending on the

-number of employees, the size of the

-company, the length of the

-employment period and the parties'

-overall behaviour in the course of the

-employment and in the course of the
+- 2. Unfair Economic dismissal (ie the dismissal is not grounded on any justified objective reason): the employer must pay to the employee compensation ranging from a minimum of 12 up to a maximum of 24 months' salary.
+However, if the Judge rules that the dismissal is not grounded on sound factual reasons, the Court may order reinstatement of the employee as well as the payment of a sum up to a maximum of 12 months' salary. - 3.
+Procedural breaches (ie the employer gives notice of the dismissal without setting forth the reasons for the dismissal or does not follow disciplinary procedures or the preventive settlement procedures) the employer must pay to the employee compensation ranging from a minimum of six to a maximum of 12 months' salary. - c) If the employer is below the Threshold, the employer must pay the employee an amount ranging, in principle, from two and a half to six months' salary, depending on the number of employees, the size of the company, the length of the employment period and the parties' overall behaviour in the course of the employment and in the course of the Court proceedings.

-Court proceedings.